D&D character creator

 Background

-After joining a Dungeons & Dragons campaign with friends, I used the D&D Beyond character creator to build my first character.
-With experience in RPGs but limited knowledge of D&D, I found the tool overwhelming and inconsistent, with little guidance for new players.
-As I was looking for a meaningful design challenge while awaiting employment authorization in the US, I saw an opportunity to improve the experience through a concept redesign.
+I recently used D&D Beyond to build my first character and as a new player, I found the tool inconsistent and the guidance confusing.
+I was looking for a meaningful design challenge while awaiting employment authorization in the US (some context) so I saw an opportunity to improve the experience through a concept redesign.

 Outcomes